simul/simul.github.io/ref/simul/clouds/cloudkeyframer.md

 Apply the cloud's properties to all keyframes.
 Create a number of evenly spaced keyframes.
 <a name="SetVolume"></a>
-### void SetVolume(simul::sky::uid id, simul::clouds::CloudVolumeType type, simul::crossplatform::Quaterniond orig, vec3 scale, vec2 rake)
+### void SetVolume(simul::sky::uid id, simul::clouds::CloudVolumeType type, simul::crossplatform::Quaterniond orig, vec2 lscale, vec2 uscale, vec2 rake, vec2 height_range_km)
 Set the properties of a custom cloud volume:
 <a name="Synchronize"></a>
 ### void Synchronize()